Courts stymie abortion bans in Iowa, other GOP-led states

 Supreme courts in Alaska, Florida, Kansas, Montana and Minnesota have ruled that their constitutions protect the right to abortion.
 Among them, Republicans hold legislative majorities and the governorships in Florida and Montana.

-In Montana and Florida, challenges to abortion restrictions are before those state’s supreme courts.
+In Montana, a challenge to abortion restrictions is before the state supreme courts.

 Majority Republicans in the Kansas Legislature are seeking to invalidate a 2019 state Supreme Court decision that declared access to abortion a “fundamental right” with a referendum on the August primary ballot to amend the state constitution.